akashacms/akashacms-website/documents/configuration/ab-plugins.html.md

         ...
     }

-Any Mahabhuta processing done by a plugin will be done with code in this function.
-For example this function from the _builtin_ plugin handles the `ak-teaser` tag.
+# Mahabhuta functions

+Plugins can add [Mahabhuta](/documents/mahabhuta.html) functions to support additional tags or perform additional DOM manipulations.
+Simply create an array, `module.exports.mahabhuta`, containing Mahabhuta functions.
+During the `registerPlugins` process, this array of functions will be detected and registered in the master list of Mahabhuta functions.

+    module.exports.mahabhuta = [
-        config.mahabhuta.push(function($, metadata, dirty, done) {
+        function($, metadata, dirty, done) {
         	logger.trace('ak-teaser');
             var elements = [];
             $('ak-teaser').each(function(i, elem) { elements.push(elem); });